-The Project is located in the City of Fredericksburg, Virginia, and involves safety improvements at the I-95 and Route 3 interchange with an option to design and construct a noise barrier wall, as shown on the RFP Conceptual Plans, from Cowan Boulevard to Fall Hill Avenue.
+The Project is located in the City of Fredericksburg, Virginia, and involves safety improvements at the I-95 and Route 3 interchange.
 The limits of the Project are from approximately 0.12 miles south of Route 3 to approximately 1.22 miles north of Route 3, for a total length of approximately 1.34 miles.
 It is noted that the description and length are approximate only and are based on the RFP Conceptual Plans included in the RFP Information Package.
 The final Project length may vary depending on the Design-Builder's final design; however, any change in the project limits requires approval by VDOT.